Imperial Library of Constantinople: Contents of the library

 Those working on the transfer of the ancient papyrus texts to parchment dedicated a great deal of time and attention to prioritizing what warranted being preserved.
 Older works like Homer and the Hellenistic history were given priority over Latin works.
 Constantinople’s imperial collection was said to have a scroll of Homer’s works one hundred and twenty feet long, written in gold ink.
 Also prioritized were older works, like the works of the Attic period.
 Works like Sophocles and other authors, whose works focused on grammar and text, were chosen over less used or contemporary works.
 Due to this form of selective preservation, many works which were known to Themistios, and that he mentions like the triad of Stoic philosophers, are now lost.
 Some fragments of these lost works have been found at archaeological excavations in Herculaneum.

 For papyrus texts that were not translatable, the group attempted to preserve them from decay by encasing them in parchment.

+Spaniard Pero Tafur visited Constantinople in 1437 and described the Imperial Library as containing many books, ancient writings, histories, and gaming boards, with simple and durable furnishings and plain stone benches and tables.

 The destruction of the library

 Over the centuries, several fires in the Library of Constantinople destroyed much of the collection.
 The library was burnt in the year 473 and about 120,000 volumes were lost.
 However, the attempts of Themistios and Constantius were not fruitless, as some works were saved and recopied and circulated through other texts.
 Consequently, modern knowledge of Ancient Greek literature is greater than would be the case if not for their efforts.

-After the fall of Constantinople on 12 April 1204, the library was allegedly destroyed by the Franks and Venetians of the Fourth Crusade during the sacking of the city.
+After the fall of Constantinople on 12 April 1204, the library was destroyed by the Franks and Venetians of the Fourth Crusade during the sacking of the city.
 Donald Queller notes that while some manuscripts were probably lost in the three fires that ravaged the city during the attack by the crusaders, there is no indication of the continued existence of a formal imperial library at the time and no source mentions lost manuscripts.

 While there were many reports of texts surviving into the Ottoman era, no substantive portion of the library has ever been recovered.
 Joseph Dacre Carlyle was provided access in 1800 to the Seraglio, the supposed repository of post-Ottoman conquest surviving texts, but no texts from the Imperial Library were located.
 A notable exception is the Archimedes Palimpsest, which surfaced in 1840, was translated in 1915 and was unaccountably found in a private collection and sold in 1998.